DomiDre/pianoplayalong/README.md

 A basic web application for people with a digital keyboard to play along with a score sheet while receiving direct feedback on the correctness of the playing.

+I am still in the exploring around phase whether it's going to work out :-).

-The idea is to use a score written with MuseScore (https://musescore.org/en).
+The idea is to use a score in MusicXML format for example written with MuseScore (https://musescore.org/en).
+Make the app responsive to keyboard inputs (possibly using a browser plugin).
+And then have an interactive playground that is completely client side.

 Resources used for the development:
 * [Angular 2 (v10.0.0)](https://angular.io/) (Web Framework)